Please ensure Javascript is enabled for purposes of website accessibility

 At Axis Stem Cell Institute, we can also use platelet-rich plasma for what’s called a “vampire facial.”
 This is a non-invasive procedure that combines microneedling with PRP therapy to encourage the formation of cells called fibroblasts, which produce collagen and elastin proteins that help your skin stay tight and elastic, improving your appearance in the long run.

 To find out what other treatments platelet-rich plasma can be used to help you gain confidence in your appearance, call us to schedule a consultation with one of our board-certified providers.
+Please note that many insurance plans do not provide coverage for PRP injections, especially for cosmetic purposes.

 YOUR TIME IS NOW